• Skip to primary navigation

 How can you tell when the salmon is cooked?

-Open up the foil and make sure the fish is cooked.
-The fish should be firm to the touch.
-Salmon should give away when you insert a fork into it.
+Open the foil and make sure the fish is cooked.
+It should be firm to the touch.
+Salmon should be given away when you insert a fork into it.
 The fish should flake.
-The meat should not look translucent, which means it is still raw inside.
+The meat should not look translucent, which means it is still raw.

 Is wild coho salmon mercury-safe?